The School of Radiation Therapy: Curriculum

 - Review/Project (2)

-Portfolio Project: During enrollment in the radiation therapy program, students will complete a portfolio project—a collection of organized artifacts that showcase their learning, experiences, qualifications and capture evidence of growth and professional development over time.
-This project will be due in the student’s final semester.
+Portfolio Project: During enrollment in the radiation therapy program, students complete a portfolio project.
+This is a collection of organized artifacts that showcase learning experiences, achievements and demonstrate evidence of growth and professional development over time.

-- Generally, classes are held two days/week and clinical rotations are three days/week.
+- Fall and spring classes are held two days per week and clinical rotations are three days per week.

 - Christmas/New Year holiday: (2 weeks)